Arctangent1759/InvestBot/README_internal.md

 Running
 make
-will create a binary called runner in this dirctory that runs src/main.cpp.
+will create a binary called runner in this directory that runs src/main.cpp.

 Running